tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 Timber::render('index.twig', $context); // render the index.twig page with the options passed to the twig context so you can use them inside your view.
 ```

 When you do that, it will trigger one database call per field you're getting.
-So let's say you have 35 fields under the option category, it'll trigger 35 database call just to get those fields, but, do do you really need those 35 fields on all pages ?
+So let's say you have 35 fields under the option category, it'll trigger 35 database call just to get those fields, but, do do you really need those 35 fields on all pages?

-What to do instead ?
+What to do instead?

 ```php
 $context['options']['twitter_link'] = get_fields('twitter_link', 'options');